zackhanni/soundslikesoma/_services/voiceover-recording-studios.md

 ---

 Our expert Voice Over production team invites you to record in our soundproof vocal booths.
-Equipped with crystal-clear Neumann Condenser microphones, our noise treated facilities are perfect for any size production.
+Equipped with crystal-clear Neumann Condenser microphones, our noise treated studios are perfect for any size production.

 <img src="/images/blogs/rnb-recording-studio-philadelphia.webp" title="philadelphia voiceover recording studios" alt="philadelphia voiceover recording studios" style="width:80%;"/>